dustywusty/action-jackson/README.md

 17:38:50 - INFO  - action-jackson - action_manager - mog_flicks - mog flicks is alive
 17:38:51 - INFO  - action-jackson - action_manager - ping_github - host github.com is alive
 ```

-# Todo
-* Each action should have its own interval
-* Maybe should include parameters per action. ex. so a single ping action could be used for X hosts